Palmetto Historical Christmas

 Manatee Chapter members participated in a guided tour of the Bishop Museum to learn more about the Tocobaga Indian tribe located here in Tampa Bay.

 We thoroughly enjoyed hearing more about our namesakes, manatees Doscal and Felicia.
-Once their Rehabilitation is complete they will be erased back in the wild.
+Once their rehabilitation is completed they will be released back into the wild.

 Manatee Historical Village

-Through our close partnership with the Manatee Historical Village we have worked with them to repair the steeple of the old church.
+Through our close partnership with the Manatee Historical Village we have worked to repair the steeple of the old church.

 The 1850 Manatee Village Burying Grounds is undergoing a major clean-up of the headstones.

-Several members have been trained on the proper techniques and are working with the county to insure these grave markers will remain forever.
+Several members have been trained on the proper techniques and are working with the county to ensure these grave markers will remain forever.

 Old Florida Christmas

-We participate in the annual Old Florida Christmas sharing information about DAR as well as providing colonial toys & holiday decorations.
+We participate in the annual Old Florida Christmas, sharing information about DAR as well as providing colonial toys & holiday decorations for sale.
+Proceeds benefit our student awards –JOTC, DAR Good Citizens (high school level) and the American History Essay contest for elementary and middle schools.

-Beginning in 2014, our chapter has hosted our yearly Genealogy Workshop for women interested in joining the DAR.
+Beginning in 2014, our chapter has hosted a yearly Genealogy Workshop for women interested in joining the DAR.

-The workshop provides information about the DAR, general genealogical tips and, with the help of participants’ lineage, identifies a Revolutionary War patriot.
-Presenters L-R: Sandy Boyes, Registrar Kathy Doddridge, Regent Margaret Smelser & Past Regent Sharon Spry
+The workshop provides information about DAR, general genealogical tips and, with the help of participants’ lineage, identifies a Revolutionary War patriot.

 Saraman SAR Color Guard

-This year Saramana SAR asked to join us for our third annual Genealogy Workshop.
+Saramana SAR asked to join us for our third annual Genealogy Workshop.
 Finding new members is vital for both Saramana SAR and Manatee Chapter DAR.
-Dick Mahaffey, Past President, Preston Adams, Treasurer and Doug Erb, Vice President joined 20 attendees for the event.
-Each attendee received a packet with his/her identified Patriot, worksheets, reference materials along with the presentation so they could follow along with the program.
-During the two breaks Manatee Chapter Officers and members interacted with the attendees addressing questions and giving encouragement.
+Saramana SAR and Manatee Chapter presented each attendee a packet with his/her identified Patriot, worksheets, reference materials along with the presentation so they could follow along with the program.
+Manatee Chapter Officers and members interacted with attendees addressing questions and giving encouragement.

 Woman In History Award Winners